ChrisEric1/ChrisEric1.GitHub.io/README.md

 Note there isn't a working extension of any other source but this at the moment, and changing the site endpoint REQUIRES you to change the extension at the moment.

+If you are using Firefox and need the extension go here: https://github.com/ChrisEric1/ChrisEric1/releases Note that Firefox is known to be buggy for some reason, even when unsigned, stays at a white screen and disabling it makes it worse.
+To use it, Login without the extension, wait until loaded and then install it.
+When done, remove it completly from your browser.
+Refreshing the page can break it too, but moving around channels shouldn't.

 For lightcord

 A. You need to download the following